cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 ## <a id='env'></a>Examining Environment Variables ##

-`cf push` deploys the application to a container on the server.
+`cf push` deploys your application to a container on the server.
-The environment variables that reside in the container are the environment variables of your application.
+The environment variables in the container govern your application.

 You can set environment variables in a manifest created before you deploy.
 See [Deploying with Application Manifests](./manifest.html).

-You can also set an environment variable with a `cf set-env` command followed by a `cf push` command:
+You can also set an environment variable with a `cf set-env` command followed by a `cf push` command.

-* Once you run `cf set-env`, you can see the variable by running `cf env`.
-* However, you must run `cf push` again for the variable to take effect in the container environment.
+You must run `cf push` for the variable to take effect in the container environment.

-To see the environment variables that you have set using the `cf set-env` command:
+* View the environment variables that you have set using the `cf set-env` command:

     `cf env <appname>`

-To see the variables in the container environment:
+* View the variables in the container environment:

     `cf files <appname> logs/env.log`

 ## <a id='logs'></a>Exploring logs ##